gofigure2/QGoImageCompare/ReadMe.txt

 cell membranes and in temporally tracking them amidst cell division to create lineages.

   Using ITK, VTK and Qt libraries, we developed an application for images visualization and comparison.
-A set of classes is provided for simple integration in a program, an executable is also provided for a command line use. in case of a 3D dataset, the visualization is rendered with a variant of the vtkINRIA engine.
+A set of classes is provided for simple integration in a program, an executable is also provided for a command line use.
+In case of a 3D dataset, the visualization is rendered with a variant of the vtkINRIA engine.

 2-Documentation
   2.1 Article
-  An article introducing the features of the QGoSynchronized* classes can be found there :
+  An article introducing the features of this project is provided via its LateX sources.

+    2.1.1 Prerequites

+  To be able to compile this article, reader should first have the following software:
+      * LateX distribution (TexLive 2009 was used with picins.sty)

+    2.1.2 Compiling the pdf

+$ cd Documentation/Article/Code

+$ make

+  2.2 Doxygen

+    2.2.1 Prerequites
+  To be able to compile the documentation, User or Developper should first intall the following software:
-  2.1 Doxygen
+      * Doxygen (>=1.7.1)
-  The docuymentation of the presented classes can be found at this address :

-  This is a part of the Gofigure2 Doxygen documentation.
+    2.2.2 Compiling the documentation:

+  Turn on BUILD_DOCUMENTATION during cmake configuration (See 3-Installation).
+  ITK, VTK, Qt documentations can be linked by turning ON the option LINK_EXTERNAL_DOC.

 3-Installation
   3.1 From Sources